Saturated Graphs of Prescribed Minimum Degree: Constructing -saturated graphs

-We can also consider the above construction from the other direction.
-Suppose $G$ is a $K_{p}-$saturated graph with minimum degree at least $t$.
-If $G$ has a \textit{conical vertex}, a vertex connected to all other vertices, then removing this vertex from $G$ leaves a $K_{p-1}-$saturated graph with minimum degree at least $t-1$.
+The idea of forming a new graph $G^{*}$ from $G$ can also be considered in the other direction.
+We say a vertex in a graph is a \textit{conical vertex} if it is connected to all other vertices.
+Suppose $G$ is a $K_{p}-$saturated graph with minimum degree $t$.
+If $G$ has a conical vertex then removing this vertex leaves a $K_{p-1}-$saturated graph with minimum degree $t-1$.
 Hajnal \cite{Haj} showed that if $G$ is a $K_{p}$-saturated graph without a conical vertex then $\delta(G) \geqslant 2(p-2)$.
-Corollary \ref{CoroThm1} shows that for any $t$ and $p$ and for $n$ sufficiently large, if $G \in$ Sat$_{t}(n,p)$ then $\delta(G) = t$.
-Thus, if $t < 2(p-2)$, these graphs must have a conical vertex and so are of the form $G^{*}$ where $G \in$ Sat$_{t-1}(n-1,p-1)$.
+Recall that a consequence of Theorem \ref{Thm1} is that, for $n$ sufficiently large, if $G \in$ Sat$_{t}(n,p)$ then $\delta(G) = t$.
+Thus, if $t < 2(p-2)$, these graphs must have a conical vertex and so are of the form $G^{*}$ for some $G \in$ Sat$_{t-1}(n-1,p-1)$.
 This leads us to the question: